 Water, milk and juice boxes (no picture, but I covered cheap foam coolers with Elmo decor.
 They were really cute).

-And, of course, an Elmo cake (made with an Elmo Cake Pan)
+And, of course, an Elmo birthday cake (made with an Elmo Cake Pan.)

 Elias LOVED the cake and kept saying “Elmo cake!
 Elmo cake!”
 After everyone sang happy birthday, he clapped and cheered.
 It was SOOO cute.

 A couple details about making this cake: I made two batches of Wilton buttercream frosting- one for the red fur and one for everything else.
 I also used an entire container of Wilton red no tastecoloring to make the red fur.
 When I was making it, I was concerned that the red was not red enough, but the red actually gets darker, so it worked out fine. 🙂 And clearly, the kids enjoyed it!

 We had a special picnic table, covered in a Sesame Street tablecloth for the Elmo gift baskets and Elmo visors.